marykdb/maryk/documentation/properties/datetime.md

 )
 ```

-## Byte representation
+## Storage Byte representation
 It depends on the precision of the Time how it will be stored

 - SECONDS - 7 byte integer counting the seconds from midnight January 1st 1970
 - MILLIS - 9 byte integer with 7 bits counting the seconds from midnight January 1st 1970
 and 2 bits for the added milliseconds

+## Transport Byte representation
+The bytes are transported in a different way depending on the precision of time.

+- SECONDS - VarInt integer counting the seconds from midnight January 1st 1970
+- MILLIS - VarInt integer counting the milliseconds from midnight January 1st 1970

 ## String representation
 ISO8601 String YYYY-MM-DDTHH:MM:SS.SSS